-5.9 Topic specialization Option
+5.8 Topic Specialization Option

-MA-SLP students, in consultation with their academic advisor, will decide upon the thesis option or topic specialization (the non-thesis option within the MA-SLP program) for the Master's program of study.
+MA-SLP students, in consultation with their academic advisor, will decide upon the thesis option or topic specialization (the non-thesis option within the MA-SLP program) for their program of study.
 It is recommended that this decision be reached as early as possible in the Master's program to allow for adequate planning and implementation.
-The deadline for planning the program is the end of the first year of enrollment.
+The deadline for planning the program is the end of the summer term of the first year of enrollment.
 The document, Thesis/Non-Thesis Plan (in Appendix A), should be completed by the student, signed by the advisor, and filed in the student's academic folder.